Samuel-Cho/final-project/README.md

 * User can see a list of food types
 * User can add a location and food type
-* User can select food type
 * User can search a list of restaurant recommendations based on food type and location
-* User can see a list of restaurants with minor details about a restaurant
+* User can see a list of restaurants with minor details about a restaurant based on food type and location
 * User can visit restaurant Yelp page
 * User can open and close app drawer
 * User can update location and food type
-* User can add restaurant to the randomizer list
+* User can add restaurant to the randomize list
-* User can remove restaurant from randomizer list
+* User can remove restaurant from randomize list
-* User can see randomizer list
+* User can see randomize list
 * User can make app randomly choose a restaurant
 * User can see the winning/chosen restaurant
 * User can visit winning/chosen restaurant Yelp page